Internal Working of Spring Security Advance

 This flow provides a more detailed breakdown of the components involved in the authentication process:

-Here, all the Rectangle boxes are the implementations by Spring Security and the dark boxes are that what I am going to implement.
+Here, all the Rectangle boxes are the implementations by Spring Security and the dark boxes are what I am going to implement.

 Pill boxes are interfaces.